mbeddr/mps-platform-docs/src/doc/docs/clean_code/programming_principles.md

 - **Single responsibility** — Every class or module in a program should only concern itself with providing one bit of specific functionality.
 - **Fail fast, fail hard** — The fail-fast principle stands for stopping the current operation as soon as any unexpected error occurs.
 Adhering to this principle generally results in a more stable solution

-General Java design patterns can be found [here](https://refactoring.guru/design-patterns/catalog).
+General Java design patterns can be found [here](https://refactoring.guru/design-patterns/catalog) (very nice illustrations).